avalentino/gsdview/README.txt

 License
 =======

-GSDview is released under the terms of the `GNU General Public License`__ version 2.
+GSDView is released under the terms of the `GNU General Public License`__ version 2.

 __ GPL_